 Pensions Provided, But Difficult to Access

 The government in India provides monthly pensions for all eligible widows, elders, and handicapped individuals.
-These pensions contribute to families’ income, which can be limited.
+These pensions contribute to families’ income, which are often limited.
 Many widows, elderly, and handicapped individuals have shared that they feel like a burden on their families.
-While the available pensions can be a helpful resource to many, unfortunately, they are oftentimes difficult to access and sometimes the individuals that can apply for them don’t know that they exist.
+While the available pensions are a helpful resource to many, unfortunately, they are oftentimes difficult to access.
+Sometimes, the individuals that can apply for them don’t know that they exist.

 Applying for and securing these payments can be an uphill battle to overcome when working alone.
 However, with the support of their Outreach and local Human Development Facilitators (HDFs), these individuals are mobilizing to access their pensions.
-Not only will the financial burdens be lightened, but a monthly pension can mean so much more.
+This not only lightens the financial burdens, but a monthly pension can mean so much more.
 It also comes with a regained sense of dignity.
 Pensions empower individuals in a way where they can actively contribute to the well-being of their family and to access basic needs.

 From Dependence to Self Reliance